12 Impressive Movies To Learn Turkish

 The film portrays the strong relationship between a father and a son with extreme honesty.

 The movie covers a striking aspect of Turkish culture.
-With basic vocabulary and plenty of emotions, the film helps both the elementary and intermediate students of the Turkish language.
+With basic vocabulary and a range of emotions, it helps elementary and intermediate students of Turkish.

 4. G.O.R.A.
 (2004)

-With a script in the hands of comedian Cem Yilmaz, G.O.R.A. is a fun film to watch.
+With a script from comedian Cem Yilmaz, G.O.R.A. is a fun film.

-Aliens abduct a used-carpet dealer, and what follows that gives you a good laugh, all while learning a new language.
+Aliens abduct a used-carpet dealer, and what follows is a good laugh while you learn a new language.

 The film’s tongue-in-cheek humor will keep you glued.
-This movie is best suitable for intermediate and advanced level students with simple dialogues but a little advanced vocabulary.
+This movie is best suited to intermediate- and advanced-level students, with simple dialogues and slightly advanced vocabulary.

 5. Vizontele (2001)

 Turkish writer Yilmaz Erdogan pens down his childhood memories in the form of Vizontele.
-The film is about the 1970s when televisions weren’t conventional in Turkey.
+The film is set in the 1970s, when televisions were not yet standard in Turkey.

-Introducing television to a Turkish village bought excitement and challenges.
+Introducing television to a Turkish village brought excitement and challenges.

-By using tragicomic language, the film spurs out different emotions at the same time.
+By using tragicomic language, the film evokes multiple emotions simultaneously.

-Natural and simple dialogues used by villagers make it an apt choice for beginner-level Turkish language enthusiasts.
+The villagers’ natural, simple dialogue makes it an appropriate choice for beginner-level Turkish language learners.

 6. Süt Kardesler (The Foster Brothers) — 1976